kr1s-r/ENSF-380-Labs/README.md

 ## 📁 Folder Structure

-Your code should be organized as follows:
+Your code is organized as the following:

 ```
 Lab Code/
-├── bin/    # Compiled .class files
-├── lib/    # External libraries (e.g., JDBC drivers)
-├── src/    # Java source files
-├── test/   # JUnit test files (if any)
+├── src/edu/ucalgary/oop/    # Java source, test files and compiled .class files
 └── README.md
 ```